RISE OF THE PHARISEES

-During the Greek occupation of Palestine (323-142 BC) many priests within the Zadokite priesthood (Sadouks, Sadducees) developed Hellenized religious, social and governmental viewpoints.
+During the Greek occupation of Palestine (323-142 BC) many priests within the Zadokite priesthood (Sadouks, Sadducees) developed Hellenized religious, social, and governmental viewpoints.
 To counter this falling away from Judaism the Pharisees began to coalesce as a religious movement (approx. 200 BC).
 As Levitical Reformers, Pharisees envisioned a much more traditional view of Judaism.
-Antigonus of Soko, whose admonition to “let the fear of God be with you,” establishes service to God on principle, and removes material wealth as any sign of godliness.
-Therefore, Pharisees did not embrace the Greek culture, but denounced it.
+Antigonus of Soko, whose admonition to “let the fear (reverence) of God be with you,” establishes service to God on principle, and removes material wealth as any sign of godliness.
+Therefore, Pharisees did not embrace Greek culture but denounced it.

-Pharisees looked to Oral Law (Talmud, Mishnah) and oral traditions as a part of their spiritual interpretation.
+Pharisees looked to what we today know as the Tanakh (five books of Moses,* prophets, and writings [psalms]) but embraced oral traditions as well, which in their view enhanced spiritual interpretation.
 Telling stories and providing lesson teaching had always been a strong influence within Judaism, as it had been to all ancient peoples.
-It was a convenient tool to assist in giving children moral lessons, parable study and in the study of the prophets.
-For example, Jewish mysticism had always held for a messianic figure as God’s final resolution for the Jewish people; the visionary Book of Enoch remained vibrant throughout Jewish culture; Isaiah’s prophetic voice remained central.
+It was a convenient tool to assist in giving children moral lessons, parable study, and the study of the prophets (speakers).
+For example, Jewish mysticism had always held for a messianic figure as God’s final resolution for the Jewish people; Isaiah’s prophetic voice remained central.

-Sadducees did not accept oral interpretation, but remained strict within Mosaic law, and accepted only the first five books of the Hebrew Bible, the Pentateuch.
-This practice of disallowing Oral Law allowed Sadducees to stay within a strict ‘eye for an eye’ mentality, but within this restriction would also keep them them from being accountable to a broader religious and cultural interpretation.
-It is by this device Sadducees could continue their tainted relationships with the Greeks, the Hasmonean kings and later the Romans.
-Based on power, wealth and a strict religious rulership, the Sadducees conducted internecine war upon the Pharisees.
-Regardless of later attempts at suppression by Sadducees, at the time of the Maccabean Revolt the resurgence of the common man would account for eventual Pharisaic dominance.
+Sadducees did not accept the oral interpretation, but remained strict within Mosaic law, and accepted only the first five books of the Hebrew Bible, the Pentateuch.
+This practice of disallowing Oral Law allowed Sadducees to stay within a stricter mentality, but this restriction would also keep them from being accountable to a broader religious and cultural interpretation.
+It is by this device Sadducees could continue their tainted relationships with the Greeks, the Hasmonean kings, and later the Romans.
+Based on power, wealth, and strict religious rulership, the Sadducees conducted internecine warfare against the Pharisees.
+Regardless of later attempts at suppression by Sadducees, at the time of the Maccabean Revolt, the resurgence of the common man would account for eventual Pharisaic dominance.

-In the early years Torah scholars led Pharisaic development.
-Antigonus would have taken the view of ‘service for the sake of service’ as the true intent of entering the priesthood.
+In the early years, Torah scholars led Pharisaic development.
+Antigonus took the view of ‘service for the sake of service’ as the true intent of entering the priesthood.
 In later years, and during the times of Jesus, Pharisees had made it relatively easy to enter the priesthood, and money could be used to secure such a position.
-This monied approach diminished the priesthood, and would not have been in line with Antigonus’ original intention.
-This corruption of the Pharisees would later become a strong point of contention with Jesus, Matt.
-23.13-36, known as the ‘woes’.
+This monied approach diminished the priesthood and would not have been in line with Antigonus’ original intention.
+This corruption of the Pharisees would later become a strong point of contention with Jesus (Matt.
+23.13-36, known as the ‘woes’).

-It is in the war of the Maccabees that the Hasadim form ranks, with the Maccabee family in the role of standard bearer.* The Maccabees and their followers were dedicated Pharisaic representatives, with the Hasadim made up of the newly organized Pharisee and Essene coalition.
-Both Essene and Pharisee participate in the Maccabean revolt under the original leadership of Mattathias, and then soon after by his son, Judas, against the Syrians (the Greek Seleucid regime).
-The war began in 167 BC and lasted twenty-five years before a peace treaty was actually concluded in 142 BC.
+It is in the war of the Maccabees that the Hasadim form ranks, with the Maccabee family in the role of standard-bearer.* The Maccabees and their followers were dedicated Pharisaic representatives, with the Hasadim made up of the newly organized Pharisee and Essene coalition.
+Both Essene and Pharisee participated in the Maccabean revolt under the leadership of Mattathias and then soon after his son, Judas, against the Syrians (the Greek Seleucid regime).
+The war began in 167 BC and lasted twenty-five years before a peace treaty was concluded in 142 BC.

 *“And Mattathias cried throughout the city with a loud voice, saying, “Whosoever is zealous of the law, and maintaineth the covenant, let him follow me.
 That certain men, who had broken the king’s commandment, were gone down into the secret places of the wilderness [southern mountain regions], they [the king’s men] pursued them in great number, and having overtaken them, and made war against them on the Sabbath day.
 Because it was the Sabbath, this group of Jews essentially sacrificed themselves, as they did not fight on the Sabbath,” (1 Macc.
 2.29-41).